C2DH/ranketwo/_assignments/boder/11-Denial.en.md

 - Consider the  two cases of denial before his statements in December 2005, and the impact in international politics of the event that was held in Iran in 2006.
 - Consult this [wiki](https://en.wikipedia.org/wiki/International_Holocaust_Cartoon_Competition){:target="_blank"}.
 - Does this information change your perspective on how Ahmadinejad's statements should be interpreted?
-- Write a short blog about how Ahmadinejad’s statements should be interpreted according to you.
+- Write a short essay about how Ahmadinejad’s statements should be interpreted according to you.
 - Add it to your template

 <!-- section -->